Tianwei-She/tmux-configuration/README.md

 I followed this blog post [https://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/](https://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/).
 I'm using MobaXterm and I still can't figure these out:
 * The mouse wheel scroll
-* Copying to system clipboard
+* Copying to system clipboard: on Mac, use iTerm2 as terminal and set iTerm2 > Preferences > “General” tab, and in the “Selection” section, check “Applications in terminal may access clipboard”.
 * New window in current directory